FarronF/limerick-council-meetings/meetings/2021/07/14-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Adjourned Annual Meeting of the Municipal District of Newcastle West - 30th June 2021.md

 outgoing Leas-Chathaoirleach, Councillor Michael Collins.

-The Director on behalf of Management and staff, also paid tribute to Councillor Foley.--- 2
+The Director on behalf of Management and staff, also paid tribute to Councillor Foley.
+---
+2

 **1.**